 - We ask published writers to grant us licence to use their work within The Victorian Writer magazine and/or Writers Victoria website.
 All copyright remains with the writer.
 However, we do ask for an exclusivity period of two months from publication.

-- As we do not currently pay for online content, we do not ask people to write for our website.
+- As we do not currently pay for online content, we do not ask people to write for our website unless we have dedicated funding or sponsorship.
 The vast majority of our online copy is produced through our program.

 We pay all invoices within 14 days.